Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 ###Upload your own data
 Now that we've already got an idea how GIVE works, now we can explore our own data with the power of GIVE.
+Let's do it steps by steps.
-- Download docker
+- Download docker CE (for local deployment)
-- Install python package: cooler and clodius
+- Tranform datatypes
-- Capsule your data into docker container
+- Add tracks

 #### Install docker:
 [Docker](https://www.docker.com) is a computer program that performs operating-system-level virtualization also known as containerization.
 It resembles VM in some ways but much thinner.
 Instead of virtualizing hardware, containers rest on top of a single Linux instance.
 This means you can leave behind the useless elements, leaving you with a small, neat capsule containing your application.
 Higlass also embrace docker.